petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/creating-and-managing-publications.md

 Before upgrading your Liferay version, ensure you've published all active publications.
 After upgrading, active publications are marked as out of date and cannot be published or changed.
 Also, you cannot revert any publications published before your upgrade.
 The *Revert* option is removed for these publications.
 ```

-## Creating a New Publication
+## Creating a Publication

-1. Click the _Publications_ drop-down menu, and select *Create New Publication*.
+1. Click the *Publications* drop-down menu, and select *Create New Publication*.

    ![Click Create New Publication in the Publications drop-down menu.](./creating-and-managing-publications/images/01.png)